“Inheritance or passing of a genetic trait or disease gene from one generation to another is referred to as genetic inheritance.”

 The allele or gene expressed in offspring is a dominant one, contrary, the alleles which are not expressed, are recessive.

-As the genes/alleles inherited into offsprings so the mutations on it, too pass on. therefore, the genetic condition either disorder or disease associated with a specific mutation also inherited.
+As the genes/alleles are inherited into offspring so the mutations on it, too pass on. therefore, the genetic condition either disorder or disease associated with a specific mutation also inherited.

 In the present article, we will explain to you different types of inheritance patterns or genetic inheritance.
-Also, we will explain to you how different disorders or diseases inherited into the offsprings.
+Also, we will explain to you how different disorders or diseases are inherited into the offspring.

 As we said earlier, genes located on autosomes are called autosomal genes.

-In autosomal inheritance, the inheritance of genetic traits/ disease gene governed by the alleles located on autosomes.
+In autosomal inheritance, the inheritance of genetic traits/ disease genes is governed by the alleles located on autosomes.
 It is further categorized into autosomal dominant and autosomal recessive inheritance.

 Autosomal dominant inheritance:

 In autosomal dominant inheritance, a single dominant allele is responsible for the occurrence of a phenotype.
 For an autosomal dominant disorder, we can state it as,

 A single dominant mutant allele is sufficient for the occurrence of the disease is known as an autosomal dominant disorder.